416 Fire in southwestern Colorado grows dramatically to more than 16,000 acres; new evacuations ordered

 The fire, which started on June 1, jumped from around 8,600 acres to 16,786 acres and is 10 percent contained.

-The large wildfire has prompted an additional 675 homes in the Purgatory/Durango Mountain Resort, Lake Purgatory, Silver Pick Lodge, Cascade Village, Mill Creek and all residences on both sides of U.S. Highway between mile markers 46.5 to 53.1 to be evacuated.
+The large wildfire has prompted the evacuation of an additional 859 homes in the Purgatory/Durango Mountain Resort, Lake Purgatory, Silver Pick Lodge, Cascade Village, Mill Creek and all residences on both sides of U.S. Highway between mile markers 46.5 to 53.1.

-That's in addition to the more than 1,300 homes that were previously evacuated.
+That's in addition to the more than 1,300 homes that were previously evacuated bringing the total to 2,156 homes.
 Officials said that there have been no structures lost in the fire.

 La Plata County officials said there are 813 people fighting the fire.